-If you’ve ever wondered if you can eat flowers, the answer is a resounding YES!
-That said, there are a few things to consider when choosing what flowers to eat:
+If you’ve ever wondered if you can eat fresh florals, the answer is a resounding YES!
+That said, there are a few basic tips and things to consider when choosing what flowers to eat:

 - Not all flowers are edible.
-In fact, some are poisonous!
+In fact, some are poisonous flowers!
 Make sure you do your research before sticking strange, pretty things in your mouth.

 - Even if the type of flower is edible, the way it was raised may make it not food-safe.
 Did you just drive by a hill of gorgeous, edible plants?
 Unfortunately, you have to keep driving.
 All the roadside pollution makes those beauties inedible.
 In addition, any flowers that have been treated with chemical pesticides are also not recommended for human consumption.

 - Depending on the flower, different parts of the plant may or may not be edible.
 For the flowers listed below, all of the petals are perfectly edible, but the stems and leaves may or may not be.
 Again, do your research.

 - Edible flowers are very delicate.
 Once you procure your edible flowers, get right to work.
 They’ll last a maximum of 4-6 days from being picked if kept under refrigeration, so there’s no time to dawdle when decorating your layer cakes.

 - Edible flowers vary widely in flavor.
 Some are spicy, others are vegetal.
 Some taste the way they smell, some are sweet, and some are sour.
 The more experimenting you do, the more you’ll be able to decipher which ones are your favorites!
 This post does a great job breaking down which parts of flowers are edible and what they taste like.